-- Adult Children of Alcoholics is an anonymous 12-step program for those who grew up in alcoholic or dysfunctional families. www.adultchildren.org - Alcoholics Anonymous is a "fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism."
-703-876-6166. ssac.gmu.edu/programs-and-services/services-2/alcohol-andother-drug-services/referrals and www.aavirginia.org - Marijuana Anonymous (MA) is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from marijuana addiction.
-1-800-766-6779. www.marijuana-anonymous.org/meetings/ in-person/21-area/104-virginia - Narcotics Anonymous (NA) is a nonprofit fellowship or society of men and women for whom drugs have become a major problem.
-1-888-452-4673-National Number; 703-435-1230-Dulles Corridor. www.cprna.org - SMART Recovery provides support to individuals who are considering or engaging in abstinence from any type of addictive behavior.
-703-486-0202. ssac.gmu.edu/programs-and-services/services/2/alcohol-and-other-drug-services/referrals and smartrecovery.org
+- Adult Children of Alcoholics is an anonymous 12-step program for those who grew up in alcoholic or dysfunctional families. adultchildren.org - Alcoholics Anonymous is a "fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism."
+703-876-6166. ssac.gmu.edu/alcohol-and-other-drugs/ and aavirginia.org - Marijuana Anonymous (MA) is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from marijuana addiction.
+1-800-766-6779. marijuana-anonymous.org/meetings/ in-person/21-area/104-virginia

+- Narcotics Anonymous (NA) is a nonprofit fellowship or society of men and women for whom drugs have become a major problem.
+1-888-452-4673-National Number; 703-435-1230-Dulles Corridor.cprna.org - SMART Recovery provides support to individuals who are considering or engaging in abstinence from any type of addictive behavior.
+703-486-0202. ssac.gmu.edu/alcohol-and-other-drugs/ and smartrecovery.org